mstump/mstump.github.com/_posts/2012-06-04-writing-nodejs-modules-in-clojurescript.md

 <script src="https://gist.github.com/2870806.js?file=util.cljs"> </script>

 ## Testing
 Unit testing can be done using the built-in [clojure.test](http://richhickey.github.com/clojure/clojure.test-api.html) API, and that seems to be the recommended method.
 It should be possible to test functionality via one of the Node.js frameworks such as vows, but that's another blog post.
-If you want to test the integration between other Node.js programs and your newly minted module you can create a test program which requires your module and then copy your module to the <code>node_modules</code> sub-directory which allows you to do pre-publish testing.
+If you want to test the integration between other Node.js programs and your newly minted module you can create a test program which requires your module and then copy your module to the `node_modules` sub-directory which allows you to do pre-publish testing.
 This is what we do as part of our last round of testing before we publish.